theflakes/fmd/README.md

       The 'run_as_admin' field shows if the tool was run elevated.
 If the MFT can be accessed, its $STANDARD_INFORMATION dates are preferred.

+      Harvesting Alternate Data Stream (ADS) information can only be acquired by running this tool elevated.
+ADS information is acquired by directly accessing the NTFS which requires elevation.

       'runtime_env' stores information on the device that this tool was run on.

+      Certain forensic information can only be harvested when the file is analyzed on the filesystem of origin.
+      - e.g. timestamps and alternate data streams are lost when the file is moved off of the filesystem of origin.
 ```

 Example output: